 Below, we address some relatively basic business law questions that we get from clients of all levels of experience.
 By answering some of these questions here, we hope to provide you with the knowledge you need to continue thinking about the next step for your company and how our attorneys can help you get there.

-1. Which Type of Business Structure Should I Use?
+Which Business Structure Should I Use?

 Deciding how to form a new company is no small matter.
 Businesses are commonly structured as sole proprietorships, partnerships, limited liability companies (LLCs), and corporations.
 There are a number of factors you will need to consider before selecting the entity most suited to your needs.